project-asgard/DG-SparseGrid/Vlasov-Poisson-version2/README.md

 A sparse-grid, Discontinuous Galerkin code for solving the Vlasov-Poisson in the 2D setting (1x1v).

+### Changes in Runaway-electron problem

+The file /PDE/Vlasov_RE.m contains the specific functions (listed at the end) and weak-formulation components (listed in the beginning) for the runaway-electron problem.

 ### Run after cloning

 > run main_Vlasov.m